lachkar-moe/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -un *.html = copy all new files of a current nature (html) mv [[:upper:]]* = move all files starting with an uppercase rm *~ = remove all files ending with ~ mkdir -p = create a tree of directories
+cp -un *.html = copy all new files of a current nature (html) mv [[:upper:]]* = move all files starting with an uppercase rm *~ = remove all files ending with ~ mkdir -p = create a tree of directories ls -amvp = list all content with a comma between and sorted in alpha order